-Numerous records of bird species were returned within 2km of the works under the same search criteria.
-Under the Wildlife and Countryside Act 1981 (as amended)

-(WCA), all wild birds and their nests are protected with some birds, particularly those listed on Schedule 1 of the Act, receiving additional protection.
+The NBN Atlas also returned numerous records of bird species within 2km of the scheme in the last 10 years.
+Under the Wildlife and Countryside Act 1981 (as amended) (WCA), all wild birds and their active nests are protected with some birds, particularly those listed on Schedule 1 of the act, receiving additional protection.